 If you live in a house or bungalow (not a flat) you may be able to alter, extend or improve your property in a variety of ways without needing to make a planning application.
 This is because houses and bungalows usually have "Permitted Development" rights.

-- Mini Guides - Explore the mini guides for popular household building projects including conservatories, extensions, loft conversions, outbuildings and porches.
+- Interactive Guides - Explore the interactive house, terrace or mini guides for popular household building projects including conservatories, extensions, loft conversions, outbuildings and porches.

 - Common Projects - In this section you will find planning and building regulations guidance for many common building work projects for the home.